Southern Alberta Institute of Technology

 About Southern Alberta Institute of Technology:

 Founded in 1916, Southern Alberta Institute of Technology (SAIT) aims to be a global leader in applied education.
-Located in Calgary, Alberta, SAIT offers over 100 career programs, 1,300 continuing education courses, and corporate training courses to more than 200 companies each year.
-SAIT offers programs to students in eight faculties – Business; Construction; Energy; Health and Public Safety; Hospitality and Tourism; Information and Communications Technologies; Manufacturing; and Automation and Transportation.
+Located in Calgary, Alberta, SAIT has career programs, continuing education courses, and corporate training courses.
+SAIT offers programs to students in eight schools– Business; Construction; Energy; Health and Public Safety; Hospitality and Tourism; Advanced Digital Technology; Manufacturing and Automation; Transportation.

 My anchor